cweinard/CO2-pub/content/essay-why.md

 ---

 Why make museum collections available online?
-It’s not an easy task; it can be expensive and requires substantial ongoing maintenance.
+It’s an important question; offering an online collection can be expensive and requires ongoing maintenance.
 (Digitization—the related task of photographing and cataloging collections—is also a heavy lift.)
-Despite the challenges, online collections amplify museum impact.
+Despite the challenges, though, online collections represent a responsibility and a powerful opportunity to amplify museum impact.
 Most museum mission statements include notions of education, inspiration and collection care.
 Online collections are foundational infrastructure to execute those museum mission statements today.

 ## Digital cultural objects